 As mentioned in the comment letter, PAR 222 includes an update to streamline the recordkeeping requirements by allowing compliance with a daily emission limit for process VOC emissions for food ovens to be verified based on the calendar monthly emissions divided by 30.

 Additionally, the staff report clarifies that equipment with low process VOC emissions may choose to demonstrate compliance with the daily limit by calculating the maximum potential to emit assuming full operations, including 24 hours of operating hours and maximum loading/throughput.
 If the equipment's maximum potential to emit is below the daily limit, a daily operation log is not required, but an annual record such as production and purchase record is needed to verify these parameters, and thus compliance.
 See Requirements [subdivision(d)] on page 3-4 of the staff report for a more detailed discussion.

 In addition to the responses discussed above, the 2022 AQMP calls for over 60% reduction in NOx emissions from stationary sources including food ovens.
 Both NOx and VOCs are the products of combustion from natural gas-fired food ovens, and food ovens that process foods containing yeast or other VOC-containing ingredients also emit VOC emissions from the baking or cooking process.
 Recordkeeping is required to demonstrate that the process VOC emissions are below the one pound per day threshold in Rule 219 and Rule 222, and thus exempt from permitting.
 Additionally, registering these food ovens would provide more accurate inventory and facilitate the rule development process.
 The existing provisions for eating establishments should not be extended to food ovens in grocery stores.
+A new provision in subparagraph (d)(9)(O) in PAR 219 exempts small natural gas food ovens that do not bake uncooked yeast-containing products.
 Please also refer to response to comments 3-2 and 3-3.